-It ushers in a new era of personal data transparency and accountability, with more obligations for organisations and a new maximum penalty for non-compliance of $\leqslant\!20$ million or 4% of your global annual turnover.
+When it came into force on 25 May 2018, it ushered in a new era of personal data transparency and accountability, with more obligations for organisations, and a new maximum penalty for non-compliance of €20 million or 4% of your global annual turnover.
 There has never been a more pressing need to ensure you are handling the personal data of your customers, colleagues and other individuals compliantly.